gusmcnair/TimeCapsuleAPI/documentation/Capsules-Documentation.md

 **Response success status:** 200

-**Response success body:** A JSON object including id, title, bury date and open date.
+**Response success body:** A JSON object including id, title, bury date and open date of ALL currently existing capsules.

 **Possible errors:**
 403 Invalid Authorization: Indicates that the authorization provided was not correct.